-For employers such as the DHBs that have workforces that include differential occupational groups with complex entitlements, non-standard hours, allowances and/or overtime, the process of assessing non-compliance with the Act and determining any additional payment is time consuming and complicated.
+For employers such as the DHBs that have workforces that include differential occupational groups with complex entitlements, non-standard hours, allowances or overtime, the process of assessing non-compliance with the Act and determining the additional payment is time consuming and complicated.

-The remediation project associated with the MOU is a significant undertaking and work to assess all non-compliance will continue through the 2019/20 financial year.
-The review process agreed as part of the MOU will roll-out in tranches to the DHBs and NZBS, expected to be over 18 months although DHB readiness and availability of resources (internal and external to the DHB) may determine when a DHB can commence the process.
+The remediation project associated with the MOU is a significant undertaking and work to assess all noncompliance will continue through the 2020/21 financial year.
 The final outcome of the remediation project and timeline addressing any non-compliance will not be determined until this work is completed.